edubruell/tidyllm/README.md

      ollama()
 ```

-The package will automatically extract the text from the PDF file and include it in the prompt sent to the an API.
-The text will be wrapped in `<pdf>` tags to clearly indicate the content from the PDF file:
+The package will automatically extract the text from the PDF  and include it in the prompt sent to the an API.
+The text will be wrapped in `<pdf>` tags to clearly indicate the content from the PDF:

 ```
 Please summarize the key points from the provided PDF document.